GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_filter_federate.md

 The filter federate will now be granted time whenever a message is sent from any of the existing federation endpoints shown in the `sourcetargets` list.
 The filter federate has only a single endpoint which it uses to receive the rerouted messages and send on any modified messages.

 Additionally, all filter federates should set the `event_triggered` flag as shown above.
-This increases the timing efficiency managed by HELICS and avoid potential timing lock-ups.
+This increases the timing efficiency managed by HELICS and avoids potential timing lock-ups.

 ### Filter Federate Operations